Steroid Injection for Knee Pain and Knee Joint Osteoarthritis

-Osteoarthritis (OA), often referred to as ‘wear-and-tear’ or ‘degenerative joint disease’, is a condition in which the surfaces within your joints become damaged so the joint doesn’t move as smoothly as it should.
-As the cartilage degenerates, the space between the joint narrows and the bones begin grinding against each other.
-Osteophytes (bony spurs) may form which can then create more friction in the joint.
+Osteoarthritis (OA)—often called ‘wear-and-tear’ or ‘degenerative joint disease’ – is an arthritic condition in which the surfaces within your joints become damaged, so the joint doesn’t move as smoothly as it should.
+As the cartilage degenerates, the space between the joint narrows and the bones begin grinding against each other, leading to increased pain and reduced function.

-Katie’s Journey with Steroid Injection Therapy and knee Osteoarthritis
+Katie’s Journey with Knee Steroid Injection Therapy and Knee Osteoarthritis

 Katie has managed knee osteoarthritis for 20 years.
-She manages her condition with a combination of exercise, mobility, medication and steroid injections.
+She manages her condition with a combination of exercise, mobility, medication and steroid injections in to the knee.
 At 90 years old, she is able to share her wisdom in this video about what she finds is most useful and how she feels when she has a steroid injection in her knees.
-If you have knee pain from osteoarthritis and considering if a steroid injection is right for you then this video will show you the process and give insight from one of our actual patients!
+If you have pain from osteoarthritis and are considering if a steroid injection in the knee is right for you, then this video will show you the process and give insight from one of our actual patients.Causes

 As part of normal life, your joints are exposed to a constant low level of damage.
 In most cases, your body repairs itself and you do not experience any symptoms.
 Almost everyone will eventually develop some degree of osteoarthritis.
 One common myth is that exercise like running will “wear out your knees”.
 In actual fact, research shows that people who run recreationally are less likely to develop arthritis in the knee than someone who is mostly sedentary (Alentorn-Geli et al, 2017).